robelasefa/pydemy/README.md

 # Pydemy

-Pydemy provides a convenient way to interact with the Udemy Affiliate API from your Python applications.
+Pydemy provides a convenient way to interact with the **[Udemy Affiliate API](https://www.udemy.com/developers/affiliate)** from your Python applications.
 You can use Pydemy to search for courses, retrieve course details, fetch reviews, and potentially explore other functionalities offered by the API.

+## Udemy API Support

+Pydemy currently supports the **Udemy Affiliate API v2.0**.
+This API allows developers to access public information about Udemy courses.

+**Note**: The [Udemy Instructor API](https://www.udemy.com/developers/instructor/), which provides functionalities specific to course creation and management, is not currently supported by Pydemy.

 ## Main Features